Sargent or Pefok - who should start for the USMNT against Canada?

 The first decision will come with the formation, with the U.S. taking down Canada 1-0 at the Gold Cup by utilizing a three-at-the-back system.
 That system could definitely come out to play once again, with James Sands taking that middle center-back spot, but it feels more likely that Berhalter will stick with the preferred 4-3-3.

-John Brooks has a 99.99 percent chance of starting after being held out of the opening game.
+John Brooks has a 99.9 per cent chance of starting after being held out of the opening game.
 Brooks has notoriously struggled in Central America after the long cross-continent flights, so saving him for Canada makes sense.
 Now, he'll slide in next to Miles Robinson in what may just be the USMNT's best center-back partnership, even if we haven't seen it yet.

 Sergino Dest, meanwhile, will likely slot back to the right side after having some difficulties on the left.
 The last time he faced Canada, Dest locked up Alphonso Davies in a match that was likely his best performance with the U.S. so far.
 He should be motivated by that challenge again on Sunday, while Antonee Robinson will take that left-back spot.